kotcrab/ocr-reader/README.md

         ....jpg
 ```

-- Images can be scans, photos, screenshots.
-If it's readable OCR should handle it.
+- Images can be scans, photos, screenshots etc. If it's readable OCR should handle it.
 - Names can be anything you want.
 Image names will be used for page sorting.
 - Only images are supported (JPG, PNG).
 PDFs are not supported.